SoftwareAG/sagdevops-templates/templates/sag-apama-correlator/README.md

 ## Adding as a runtime layer to a stack

-Once imported, this template can also be used as a runtime layer for stacks, using either the Command Central CLI, or the Command Central web user interface.
+After importing this template in Command Central, you can use it as a runtime layer for stacks through the Command Central CLI or the Command Central web user interface.

 For more information about using stacks and layers, see [Creating a stack using Command Central Web UI](https://github.com/SoftwareAG/sagdevops-templates/wiki/Using-default-templates#creating-a-new-stack-using-web-ui).